-Off the coast of Sicily, the Aeolian islands offer seas as clear as the Bahamas, landscapes worthy enough to be film sets and exceptional restaurants.
-Smouldering volcanoes, bubbling mud baths and steaming fumaroles make these tiny islands north of Sicily a truly hot destination.
+Sicily DMC incentives: Aeolian Islands /Off the coast of Sicily, the Aeolian islands offer seas as clear as the Bahamas.
+Landscapes worthy enough to be film sets and exceptional restaurants.
+Smoldering volcanoes, bubbling mud baths and steaming fumaroles make these tiny islands north of Sicily a truly hot destination.

-Astonishingly beautiful and extremely varied, the seven islands and various uninhabited islets of the Aeolian archipelago were designated a Unesco World Heritage Site in 2000.
+Sicily DMC incentives: Aeolian Islands Astonishingly beautiful and extremely varied.
+The seven islands and various uninhabited islets of the Aeolian archipelago were designated a Unesco World Heritage Site in 2000.
 Their volcanic origins left a dramatic legacy of black-sand beaches, smouldering craters and splintered, rocky coastlines.
 Island-hoppers can discover their individual charms: from the spartan conical Alicudi, where donkeys are the only form of land transport, to the international jet-set playground of Panarea.

 The coast around here is wild, rocky and, best of all, undeveloped, with splintered rocks offshore and extraordinary views.
 It’s inaccessible by car, but you can reach it on foot at Valle Muria, where there’s a beach (and, in season, boats to and from the port), or at Punta delle Fontanelle.